SiriDB/siridb-docs/content/database/timezones/_index.md

 weight: 2
 ---

-For information on how to change the time zone see `help alter database`
+For information on how to change the time zone see [alter database](../alter_database).

 >**Note**
 >